verubel/MIMeS/metagenomics_pipeline/readme.md

 Nonpareil analysis can be used to estimate the required sequencing depth of a metagenomic data set.
 In our case, samples from 2019 and 2021 were used to estimate the diversity coverage to infer required sequencing depth for further experiments.

+# Step 5 - Kraken2

+Kraken2 was conducted to taxonomically assign the short reads to be able to split the data set into bacterial and eukaryotic reads.

+# Step 6 - MEGAHIT

+Megahit was used to co-assable multiple (n=6) similar samples to achive a good metagenome coverage.